-- (1) The University is committed to protecting the safety and wellbeing of any member of its community who reports sexual misconduct. - (2) A person must not victimise or otherwise subject another person to detrimental action as a consequence of that person: - (a) making a disclosure or a complaint of sexual misconduct or sexual harassment; - (b) providing information about a disclosure or a complaint of sexual misconduct or sexual harassment; - (c) supporting a person who has made a disclosure or complaint of sexual misconduct or sexual harassment; or - (d) engaging in safe active bystander intervention. - (3) A breach of this clause may result in disciplinary action including, where the person is a staff member, action under the Agreement.
+- (1) The University is committed to protecting the safety and wellbeing of any member of its community who reports sexual misconduct. - (2) A person must not victimise or otherwise subject another person to detrimental action as a consequence of that person: - (a) making a disclosure or a complaint of sexual misconduct or sexual harassment; - (b) providing information about a disclosure or a complaint of sexual misconduct or sexual harassment; - (c) supporting a person who has made a disclosure or complaint of sexual misconduct or sexual harassment; or - (d) engaging in reasonable safe active bystander intervention. - (3) A breach of this clause may result in disciplinary action including: - (a) where the person is a student, action under the University of Sydney (Student Discipline) Rule; or - (b) where the person is a CET student, action under the Centre for English Teaching - Student Discipline Provisions.